geopm/geopm/CONTRIBUTING.md

 TEST INSTRUCTIONS
 -----------------
-To launch the geopm unit tests run the following command in the geopm
+To launch the GEOPM unit tests, run the following command in the geopm
 directory:

     make check